-Start fresh with new mulch around garden beds.
+You may want to revitalize your garden space by spreading new mulch around your garden beds to retain moisture, discourage weeds and enhance their eye-appeal.
 You can also begin fertilizing your plants again as spring arrives to give them the nutrients they need to kickstart a great growing season.

-If it’s still a little too early to start planting, those in cold winter zones can start taking the garden decor items out of hiding.
-Begin cleaning off and/or replacing outdoor furniture as well so the space is ready for spring.
-Colourful garden art is a lovely way to add pep to your plot before the bulbs break out again.
+If it’s still a little too early to start planting, those in cold or winter zones can stay busy dusting off the garden decor items that spent the cold months in hiding.
+Begin cleaning or replacing outdoor furniture as needed so the space is ready for spring.
+Adding colourful garden art is another lovely way to add pep to your plot before the bulbs break out again.